1st Troop Horse Grenadier Guards

 Origin and History

-In 1680, the Horse Grenadiers were disbanded but soon reestablished in 1683.
-It consisted of 2 companies.
-From 1687, the unit was known as the “1st Troop of Grenadiers”.
+In 1680, the Horse Grenadiers were disbanded but soon reestablished in 1683 as three divisions, each one attached to a troop of English Life Guards.
+From 1687, these divisions were commonly designated as the “1st Troop of Grenadiers”.

-During the Williamite War in Ireland, on July 11 1690, the Horse Grenadiers took part in the battle of the Boyne, near Drogheda.
+On July 11 1690, during the Williamite War in Ireland (1689-91), the Horse Grenadiers grouped in a single squadron took part in the Battle of the Boyne, near Drogheda.

-During the War of the Austrian Succession, in 1742, the unit was sent abroad for service.
-The troop was at the battles of Dettingen (June 27 1743) and Fontenoy (May 11 1745).
+In 1742, during the War of the Austrian Succession (1740-48), the troop was sent abroad for service.
+It was at the battles of Dettingen (June 27 1743) and Fontenoy (May 11 1745).
 It was then recalled to Great Britain at the outbreak of the Jacobite Rising.

 During the Seven Years' War, the troop was under the command of: